dineththilina/rag-agent-toolkit-rs/README.md

 **Docs Q&A tab** — direct semantic search over your documents.
 Type a query, get ranked passages with relevance scores, click one to read the full excerpt.
-No LLM call, just embeddings + cosine search.
+No LLM call, just BM25 keyword search.

 Try:
 - `How long does the H1 battery last?` (RAG)